 Graduate Fellowship Opportunities

-Stevens Institute of Technology in collaboration with the Center for Secure and Resilient Maritime Commerce (CSR) has been awarded consecutive DHS Career Development Grants.
+Stevens Institute of Technology in collaboration with the Maritime Security Center (formerly the Center for Secure and Resilient Maritime Commerce) has been awarded consecutive DHS Career Development Grants.
 The grants provide full tuition support and stipends for full-time master's degree students pursuing a Stevens' Master's Degree in Maritime Systems with a Graduate Certificate in Maritime Security.